RobJohnston/QuadrigaCX.Api/README.md

 * 23 - Incorrect price $1.00CAD is below the minimum of $10.00CAD
 * 101 - Invalid API Code or Invalid Signature
 * 105 - Invalid or missing payload
+* 108 - Address rejected - does not match API withdrawal address
 * 106 - Cannot perform request - not found
 * 300 - Permission denied
+* 301 - Your ability to withdraw is temporarily disabled due to a recent profile or major settings change.
+For your protection, this measure is in place for 24hrs from the time the change was made

 ## API rate limit